seancmonahan/dactyl-chimera-keyboard/docs/index.md

 To start, read one of the following guides:

 - Thomas Baart's guide to working with a small keyboard. https://blog.splitkb.com/how-to-work-with-small-keyboards
-- Currently there is only one item in this list...
+- Currently there is only one guide in this list...

 Now that you've got the general idea, I highly recommend these articles:

 - DreymaR's explanation of "[Extend](https://dreymar.colemak.org/layers-extend.html)", for where to put your arrow keys.
 - [Precondition's Guide to Home Row Mods](https://precondition.github.io/home-row-mods) **VS** [why you shuold BAN Key Chords](http://xahlee.info/kbd/banish_key_chords.html) for where to put shift, ctrl, and more.
-- I use Colemak mod-DH and highly recommend it.
-It helped my thumbs rest on the small spacebar key.
+- I use Colemak mod-DH.
+It helps my thumbs rest on the small spacebar key.
 It's easy to learn using the [Tarmak](https://dreymar.colemak.org/tarmak.html) system.
 - You can join the https://www.reddit.com/r/KeyboardLayouts/ subreddit for some really mind-bending ideas.
 - Finally, I challenge someone to combine [Asetniop](http://asetniop.com/) with 50 macro keys.
 There is no reward.

-#### If you typically prefer smaller keyboards...
+#### If you prefer smaller keyboards...

-...Then you might be worried about having 60 keys.
-Here's the secret to getting around that: you don't actually need to USE every key on this keyboard!
-You don't even need to put switches in all the holes.
-The Dactyl Chimera is massive so that it can accommodate all types of layouts, big and small.
-That being said, "extra keys" can quickly accommodate an unexpected keyboard shortcut, (for example, "why does Microsoft Excel force me to use F2 as the Edit Cell shortcut?"), temporarily patch a deficit in your layout, ("I didn't realize I needed an Enter key on my left hand."), or trigger actions you take when your hands aren't settled into a typing rhythm. ("I need to mute my computer for this phone call.")
+...Then you might be intimidated by a staggering **60 keys**.
+Fortunately, you don't actually need to USE every key on this keyboard.
+You don't even need to put switches in all the holes!
+The Dactyl Chimera is massive so that it can accommodate all layouts, big and small.
+That being said, "extra keys" can quickly accommodate an unexpected keyboard shortcut, (for example, "why does Microsoft Excel use F2 as the Edit Cell shortcut?"), temporarily patch a deficit in your layout, ("I didn't realize I needed an Enter key on my left hand."), or trigger actions you use when your hands aren't settled into a typing rhythm. ("I need to mute my computer for this phone call.")

+If you're still wish for a smaller keyboard, you can check out:
+- The squeezebox keyboard, possibly the closest to the Dactyl Chimera in design and features. https://www.reddit.com/r/ErgoMechKeyboards/comments/rvuvk2/squeezebox_keyboard_v2112/
+- The Corne is open source and a tentpole of the split ergo community. https://github.com/foostan/crkbd
+- The Lily58 has 58 keys but is flat and travel-friendly.
+Many online retailers offer versions with unique features. https://github.com/kata0510/Lily58
+- The Azeron Cyborg is a one-handed keypad designed for gaming. https://store.azeron.eu/index.php?route=extension/azeron_store_design_product/getAllKeypads#keypad=cyborg

-#### If you are more accustomed to larger keyboards...
+#### If you are accustomed to larger keyboards...

-...Then you might be intimidated by the lack of arrow keys or a function row.
+...Then you might be concerned by the lack of arrow keys or a function row.
 Small keyboards are not for everyone.
-You can experiment with layers for the keyboard you already own.
-This list will help: https://www.reddit.com/r/MechanicalKeyboards/wiki/remapping_software
+You can use key remapping software to "shrink" the keyboard you currently own, add layers, and more: https://www.reddit.com/r/MechanicalKeyboards/wiki/remapping_software

+Few keyboards sold today offer a split "bowl" design with an F-row and arrow keys.
+- [Maltron](https://www.maltron.com) is the brand that started it all.
+- The [Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2-refurbished/) borrowed some ideas from Maltron, and the first Dactyl borrowed some ideas from Kinesis.

-Currently, the only keyboards I know of with an F-row and arrow keys are the [Maltron](https://www.maltron.com/store/c34/Dual_hand_keyboards.html) and the [Kinesis Advantage 2](https://kinesis-ergo.com/shop/advantage2-refurbished/) Many exciting projects are in the works, check these out:
+Many exciting projects are in the works, though:

 - Redditor [RMTZ](https://www.reddit.com/user/rmTizi/)'s Naïve keyboard is in development.
 - MoErgo's [Glove80](https://geekhack.org/index.php?topic=114881.msg3086876) has a finalized design but has not gone into production yet.
 - ScarletSwordfish's [AEK II Split](https://geekhack.org/index.php?topic=103804) is beautiful, but it requires gutting a vintage keyboard and may never see a public release.